eliemichel/LearnWebGPU/getting-started/first-color.md

 std::cout << "nextTexture: " << nextTexture << std::endl;
 ```

-Note that this returns a *Texture View*.
-This gives restricted access to the actual texture object allocated by the swap chain, so that internally the swap chain can use whatever organization it wants while exposing a view that has the dimensions and format that we expect.
+Note that this returns a **Texture View**.
+This gives a restricted access to the actual texture object allocated by the swap chain, so that internally the swap chain can use whatever organization it wants while exposing a view that has the dimensions and format that we expect.

-Getting the texture may fail, in particular if the window has been resized and thus the target surface changed, so don't forget to check that it is not null:
+Getting the texture view **may fail**, in particular if the window has been resized and thus the target surface changed, so don't forget to check that it is not null:

 ```C++
 if (!nextTexture) {